ygivenx/ml101/docs/autoai/data-refinery.md

     [![Flow](../images/dr/dr-flow-edit-information.png)](../images/dr/dr-flow-edit-information.png)

-* Click the pencil icon next to `Data Refinery Flow Name`, set the name to `incident_wrangling_cleaning_flow` and click the `Apply` button.
+* Click the pencil icon next to `Data Refinery Flow Name`, set the name to `incident_cleaning_flow` and click the `Apply` button.
 Then click the `Edit Output pencil icon` and set the name to `incident_shaped.csv` (leave the rest of the CSV output defaults) and click the 'Check mark icon'.
 Finally, click the `Done` button

     [![Flow](../images/dr/df-flow-edit-information-inputoutput.png)](../images/dr/df-flow-edit-information-inputoutput.png)